Remittance: By region

 The United States has been the leading source of remittances globally every year since the early 1980s.
 United Arab Emirates, Saudi Arabia, and Switzerland have been the next largest senders of remittances since 2015.
 Between 9 million and 11 million workers send remittances from Russia each year.

 Asia

 A majority of the remittances have been directed to Asian countries like India (approx. US$87.0 billion in 2021), China (approx. US$60.0 billion in 2021), the Philippines (approx. US$33.5 billion in 2020), Pakistan (US$26.0 billion in 2020), Bangladesh (US$21.5 billion in 2020) and more.
 Asian countries such as Tajikistan and Nepal are among the countries that rely the most on remittances, accounting for 35% and 25% of their GDP respectively.

-Most of the remittances happen through the conventional channel of official agents.
+Traditionally, most of the remittances happen through the conventional channel of official agents.
 However, with the increasing relevance and reach of the Internet, online and mobile phone money transfers have grown significantly.

+In 2024, Australia saw a record $38.2 billion sent in remittances.
+India saw $7.3 billion, China saw $5.35 billion.